The 2020 Auction season continued on a strong note in both Sydney and Melbourne this weekend.

-Sydney produced another very strong performance recording an 76% clearance rate.
+Sydney produced a very strong performance recording a preliminary clearance rate of 84.4%.

-Melbourne auction clearance results were a little lower but still a strong 72% despite the fact that almost 1,226 properties went to auction.
+Melbourne auction clearance results were a little lower, but still a very respectable 76.6%.

-This reflects what our teams at Metropole’s offices in Melbourne, Sydney and Brisbane are finding on the ground – increased buyer enquiry and strong general interest in our housing markets because of the expectation of continual rising prices. ⠀
+This reflects what our teams at Metropole’s offices in Melbourne, Sydney and Brisbane are finding on the ground – increased buyer enquiry and strong general interest in our housing markets because of the expectation of continual rising prices, despite the obvious concern about the bushfires, corona virus and overseas geopolitical issues.

 Here are the auction clearance rates as reported by Domain

-The preliminary auction clearance rate for Melbourne as reported by Domain today was a strong 72% considering the number of properties (1,226) put to auction this weekend,
+The preliminary auction clearance rate for Melbourne as reported by Domain today was a strong 76.6% with 649 properties put to auction, considerably more than the 381 properties put to auction last weekend.

-Realestate.com.au reported that there were also 1,103 private sales in Melbourne this week, a similar number to previous weeks
+Realestate.com.au reported that there were also 935 private sales in Melbourne this week – up from 821 last week.

 Sydney real estate auction results

-The preliminary auction clearance rate for Sydney as reported by Domain today was a very strong 76% with 757 properties listed for sale under the hammer around 10% less than last weekend.
+The preliminary auction clearance rate for Sydney as reported by Domain today was a very strong 84.4% with 506 properties put to auction, considerably more than the 402 properties put to auction last weekend.

-Realestate.com.au reported that there were also 1,353 private sales in Sydney this week – much the same as been reported for the last month or so.
+Realestate.com.au reported that there were also 1,226 private sales in Sydney this week, much the same as the 1,241 private sales reported last week.

-Buyer and now seller confidence has clearly regenerated with results continuing to track well above those recorded a year ago, but the auction clearance rates are flattening a little.
+Buyer and now seller confidence has clearly regenerated with results continuing to track well above those recorded a year ago.

-There is no mistaking it – there is a lot of energy in the markets of our 3 big capital cities and this should continue well into next year
+There is no mistaking it – there is a lot of energy in the markets of our 3 big capital cities and Canberra and this should continue throughout the year.

-Buyers are back with a little FOMO (Fear Of Missing OUT) now that the media keeps reporting that dwelling values in Sydney and Melbourne have risen in each of the past five months ending a near two-year slide that saw prices tumble 15% from their July 2017 peak in Sydney and around 12% in Melbourne.
+Buyers are back with a little FOMO (Fear Of Missing OUT) now that the media keeps reporting that dwelling values in Sydney and Melbourne have surged and are likely to hit new peaks in the next few months.

 These trends reflect what our teams at Metropole’s offices in Melbourne and Sydney are finding on the ground – increased buyer enquiry and general interest in our housing markets because of the expectation of rising prices.